 The Wizard is actually a pretty nice guy once his scam is exposed.
 He speaks kindly and encouragingly to all our heroes.
 Of particular note is his dialogue with the Tin Man:

 Wizard: So, my friend, you would like a heart.
 You don't know how lucky you are not to have one; hearts will never be practical until they can be made unbreakable.

 Just the sheer amount of devotion and love the Lion, Scarecrow, Tin Man and Dorothy have for one another after they've known each other for, what?
 Three days, at most?
 Apparently, there are some things you just can't share without ending up liking each other, and being threatened by a Wicked Witch is one of them.

-Meta example: Margaret Hamilton, who played the Wicked Witch of the West, was known to be a very nice woman in real life and also loved children—she was worried about her character(s) in the movie being too frightening for children.
-Legend has it that when there was talk about possibly making a sequel, she turned down the offer to reprise her role because she didn't want kids to be afraid of her.
+Meta example: Margaret Hamilton, who played Mrs. Gulch\Wicked Witch of the West, was actually a very nice person in real life and also loved children—she was worried about her character(s) in the movie being too frightening for children.
+Legend has it that when there was talk about possibly making a sequel, she turned down the offer to reprise her role because she didn't want children to be scared of her.

 She appeared on Mister Rogers' Neighborhood in her Wicked Witch costume at one point to help the viewing children understand the difference between an actor and the character he or she is playing.
 A faded version of its exists here here.